 - Hatta Wadi Hub activity centre

-Abu Dhabi – Cultural Tour: a personalised day trip can see you to The Sheikh Zayed Grand Mosque, Louvre Abu Dhabi and Qasr al Watan (the country’s new Presidential Palace) in just a day.
+- An Abu Dhabi Cultural Tour on a personalised day trip, see The Sheikh Zayed Grand Mosque, Louvre Abu Dhabi and Qasr al Watan (the country’s new Presidential Palace) in just a day.
+(You can even catch a free bus that takes you to the Louvre and Qasr al Watan).

-- Qasr al Hosn -a heritage experience, built on the site of the original Hosn Fort
+- Qasr al Hosn – a heritage experience built on the site of the original Hosn Fort, the oldest building in Abu Dhabi

-- High tea at Observation 300, Etihad Towers or at the stunning Emirates Palace
+- High tea at Observation 300, Etihad Towers or the stunning Emirates Palace

 - Take kayaks or an eco-boat into the Eastern Mangroves